Romanized Bengali — Online Sounds

 Consonants

 Note that the sounds whose Romanization contains “-h” must be breathed.
 So, “kh” is like “ka” but breathed—like “kh” in “rockhead”.
 (There is nothing similar in native English words.)
+Imagine “kh” as “kḫ”, and so on.

 PRONUNCIATION OF CONSONANTS